 A graduate student enrolled and registered as a full- or part-time student pays the usual fees and is engaged in course work or research work on the campus or in absentia as a regular student and is supervised by the graduate program adviser, or the graduate program adviser's representative in the student's field, or by the chair of the student's supervisory committee.

-If a graduate student in good standing plans to be away from the University and out of contact with the University faculty and facilities for a period of time, usually not to exceed four successive quarters, he or she must enroll and register as an on-leave student.
+If a graduate student in good standing plans to be away from the University and out of contact with the University faculty and facilities for a period of time, usually not to exceed four successive quarters, the student must request and be approved quarterly for on-leave status.
 A petition for on-leave status must be approved by the graduate program adviser or the supervisory committee chair.
-The student must have registered for and completed at least one quarter of work in the University of Washington Graduate School to be eligible for on-leave status.
-This status maintains a place for the student as a member of the Graduate School and permits him or her to use the University Library and to sit for foreign-language competence examinations, but does not entitle the student to any of the other University privileges of a regularly enrolled and registered full- or part-time student.
-The student pays a nonrefundable fee of $5 to obtain on-leave student status, and this fee covers four successive academic quarters or any single part thereof.
-An on-leave student returning to the University on or before the termination of the period of his or her leave must file a former student enrollment application before the application deadline and must register in person in the usual way as a full- or part-time student; this registration cancels any remaining leave period.
-If circumstances require a later leave of absence, the student must petition and must proceed again in the same manner as for an initial leave of absence.
+The student must have registered for and completed at least one quarter of work as a matriculated graduate student at the University of Washington to be eligible for on-leave status.
+This status maintains a place for the student in the graduate degree program and permits the student to use the University Library.
+On-leave status does not entitle the student to any of the other University privileges of a regularly enrolled and registered full- or part-time student.
+The student pays a quarterly, nonrefundable fee to obtain on-leave student status (excluding summer).
+If circumstances require an additional leave of absence, the student must proceed again in the same manner as for an initial leave of absence.

 |D.||Military On-Leave Status

 Military on-leave status is available to a student whose degree program is interrupted by compulsory military service after the completion of at least one quarter of graduate work at the University of Washington.
-An approved on-leave petition and the payment of a $5 fee gives continuous enrollment status for up to five years from the date the on-leave status is granted or for up to one year after discharge from the armed services.
+An approved on-leave petition gives continuous enrollment status for up to one year from the date the on-leave status is granted or for up to one year after discharge from the armed services.
+The enrollment fee is waived for military on-leave status.
 Enlistment in a branch of the armed services in lieu of induction into the Army entitles the student to military on-leave status.
 Presentation of an induction document or affirmation on the on-leave petition with specifics as to notices and dates of induction is necessary to support this type of request.
 On-leave status is also available for class I-A-O and class I-O applicants.

 |E.|| Request for Reinstatement

-A student previously registered in the Graduate School who has failed to maintain continuous enrollment but who wishes later to resume his or her studies within the same graduate program must file an online request for reinstatement.
+A student previously registered in the Graduate School who has failed to maintain continuous enrollment but who wishes later to resume studies within the same graduate program must file a request for reinstatement.
 If the student's program approves the request, the student pays the reinstatement fee and the request is forwarded to the Graduate School for approval and processing.
-If the student is reinstated, registration will occur during the usual registration period.
+When the student is reinstated, registration will occur during the registration period for the quarter of reinstatement.

 DL-designated courses are posted to the UW internal/unofficial record, but the DL designation does not appear on official UW transcripts.